currents-ai/docs/help/channels/ecommerce-data-sources.md

 ---
 sidebar_position: 1
-slug: /data-sources
+slug: /ecommerce-data-sources
 ---

-# Data Sources
+# Data Sources | eCommerce

 "Sources" are custom sources of data that you may want to analyze independently.
 For e.g an individual product is a source, so is a cluster of products, or a brand.